 Hawker stalls by ex-hotel chefs in Singapore

 Being a foodie means that a vast amount of my expenditure goes to feeding myself good food.
-Given that my 2018 resolution is to splurge less when eating out, I figured one of the ways to satisfy my high-SES way of living when it comes to food is to eat at hawker stalls owned by ex-hotel chefs.
+Given that my resolution this year is to splurge less when eating out, I figured one of the ways to satisfy my high-SES way of living when it comes to food is to eat at hawker stalls owned by ex-hotel chefs.
 Given the vast difference in prices for a similar standard of food, I would be more than glad to trade the service and ambience at a hotel for a much lower cost at a kopitiam.

 Modestly tucked in a corner of a kopitiam in Tiong Bahru, Nicher is a bakery opened by an ex-Marina Bay Sands pastry chef.
 It offers a simple menu comprising an array of pound cakes and muffins.
 You can either dapao and enjoy the pastries at home, or eat there and complement their cakes with a cup of teh-o.
 Our favourite cake would be Earl Grey Berries ($8 for half, $16 for a whole loaf), which boasts a delicate floral scent, with a hit of tartness from blueberries that are imported from France.

 Address: 71 Seng Poh Road, Singapore 160071

 Opening hours: Mon-Wed, Fri-Sat 11am to 3pm